 Why Africans Were Involved In The Slave Trade

-The fact that Africans enslaved Africans has been explained with reference to the fact that there was no universal African identity at the time of the Slave Trade because African Society was organised along Tribal and Ethnic lines.
+The fact that Africans enslaved Africans as shown by the Dahomey Amazons engaged in the Slave Trade in The Woman King, has been explained with reference to the fact that there was no universal African identity at the time of the Slave Trade because African Society was organised along Tribal and Ethnic lines.

-In addition, Slavery was not completely foreign to Africa because the insitution already existed prior to the arrival of Europeans.
+In addition, Slavery was not completely foreign to Africa because the institution already existed prior to the arrival of Europeans.

 For instance, Wars between African Kingdoms such as the Asante and Fante produced captives and prisoners of War that were treated as Slaves within African Society.

-Kingdoms such as the Ashanti and Dahomey Empires waged Wars to capture more Slaves and they grew enormous wealth and power from their involvement in the Slave Trade.
+As demonstrated in The Woman King, African Kingdoms such as the Ashanti and Dahomey used the Dahomey Amazons to wage Wars to capture more Slaves and grew enormous wealth and power from their involvement in the Slave Trade.

-Ultimately, it does not seem possible that the Transatlantic Slave Trade would have existed on such a large scale without the complicity of the powerful African Nations that dominated the African interior and benefitted from the Trade.
+Ultimately, it does not seem possible that the Transatlantic Slave Trade would have existed on such a large scale without the complicity of the powerful African Nations such as the Dahomey Amazons of Benin who controlled the African interior as The Woman King correctly demonstrates.